Villeneuve de la Raho – Lakeside walk

 Originally created in the 70s as a reservoir to supply local agriculture, the lake at Villeneuve-de-la-Raho quickly became a leisure area for sailing, fishing and sunbathing, attracting growing numbers of locals and tourists alike because of its easy access.
 Only 15 minutes from Perpignan centre (direction Porte d’Espagne/Barcelona) this lake is used all year round for walkers and joggers, and also provides the water necessary for the ’canadairs’ in case of forest fires.

 The lake is made up of three main parts: a smaller lake for swimming in summer, a much larger fishing lake and a ‘reserve écologique’ of 15 hectares.
-It is a delightful late autumn or early spring walk, with benches and tables around the large lake, perfect for a convivial winter picnic, never too far from the car park if you need to make a run for it!
+It is a delightful late autumn or early spring walk, with benches and tables around the large lake, perfect for a convivial winter picnic, never too far from the car park if you need to make a run for it and fun for families in the summer.

 Level: easy, completely flat and all off road